wrightrocket/webhook.site/webhookscript/examples.markdown

 # WebhookScript Examples
 {: .no_toc }

 Do you have a nice example to share with other users?
-Please contact [support@webhook.site](mailto:support@webhook.site) 😊
+Please send them to [support@webhook.site](mailto:support@webhook.site) 😊

 1. TOC
 {:toc}